Transferring a Degree

 Students who have completed at least 60 transferable quarter credit hours toward completion of an approved transferable degree from a Washington community college may complete the Direct Transfer Associates (DTA) degree after their initial enrollment at WSU.
 See Reverse Transfer Pilot Program.

 Interested in reverse transfer?
-Find the reverse transfer contact for your previous institution on the Washington State Board for Community and Technical Colleges (SBCTC) website.
+You can find the reverse transfer contact for your previous institution on the Washington State Board for Community and Technical Colleges (SBCTC) website.

 DTA “Gray Area” Credits

 Within a completed DTA, up to 15 quarter (10 semester) credits of coursework at the 100 level or above, that may otherwise be non-transferable vocational/technical courses, may transfer.

 Students who have completed the Associate in Science Transfer (AS-T) degree from a Washington community college will generally be given junior status and 60 semester credit hours.
 The AS-T does not fulfill all the lower-division UCORE requirements.
 From WSU Academic Regulation 6. g.

 “….Completion of the AS-T degree satisfies UCORE WRTG, QUAN, BSCI, PSCI, and three of the following requirements: HUM, SSCI, ARTS, DIVR, ROOTS.
 Up to three additional lower-division UCORE may be satisfied via transfer credit, up to the 73-semester credit limit, or via in-residence credit prior to completion of a baccalaureate degree.
 An individual course completed within the AS-T degree may not satisfy more than one UCORE category.”

 General Education Requirements Completed